 - 4.1.
 NPA is the main way in which it is expected that young people and children with an EHCP will be placed and funded in primary and secondary schools. - 4.2.
-NPA can be used for all SEN designations or needs including ASD, cognitional and learning, complex needs, cognition and learning disabilities and difficulties, physical and medical disabilities, sensory loss such as hearing or visual impairment and significant mental health concerns also called social, emotional and mental health concerns (SEMH). - 4.3.
-Funding is discussed in greater detail later in this document, but a key distinction between ELP and NPA, is that the school is expected to find the first £10,000 funding for young people on NPA from their delegated SEND funds, whereas for ELP the first £10,000 comes from the Local Authorities High Needs Budget.
+NPA can be used for all SEN designations or needs including ASD, cognitional and learning, complex needs, cognition and learning disabilities and difficulties, physical and medical disabilities, sensory loss such as hearing or visual impairment and significant mental health concerns also associated with Social, Emotional and Mental Health concerns (SEMH). - 4.3.
+Funding is discussed in greater detail later in this document, but a key distinction between ELP and NPA, is that the school is expected to find the first £10,000 funding for young people on NPA from their delegated SEND funds, whereas for ELP £6,000 of this £10,000 comes from the local authority's High Needs Budget.
 It is therefore expected that ELP is, on the whole, available for those young people whose core package of support cannot be met from on-going mainstream provision.
-In this respect, it is seen to be similar to the Resource Bases in primary Schools. - 4.4.
-Both young people placed within ELP and NPA can expect to have their needs met in a manner that is: - Learner-centred and knowledge-centred paying close attention to a learners' knowledge, skills, understanding and attitudes, connecting learning to what pupils already know; - Assessment-centred using formative assessment (ongoing day to day and periodic assessment by teachers in the classroom) and summative assessment (more formal testing) to support learning, with pupils, their teachers and their parents working together to monitor progress and identify the next steps. - 4.5.
-ELP and NPA enables Wiltshire pupils with special educational needs to be successfully included in their local mainstream secondary school.
-The same range and severity of needs is met in each of Wiltshire's twenty-seven non-selective schools.
-The aims and purposes are to: - Provide young people with SEN specialist teaching and therapy targeted at the individual needs recorded in their EHCPs - Provide a structured, supportive environment where young people can be happy, develop confidence and achieve their potential - Provide a broad and balanced curriculum and, through the use of a wide range of teaching methods and styles, meet the needs of each learner - Provide opportunities to develop independent learning skills which support progress - Enable young people with SEN to be included in mainstream lessons and extra-curricular activities
+In this respect, ELP is seen to be similar to the Resource Bases in primary schools. - 4.4.
+Young people placed within ELP and NPA can expect to have their needs met in an approach that is: - Learner-centred and knowledge-centred paying close attention to a learners' knowledge, skills, understanding and attitudes, connecting learning to what pupils already know; - Assessment-centred using formative assessment (ongoing day to day and periodic assessment by teachers in the classroom) and summative assessment (more formal testing) to support learning, with pupils, their teachers and their parents working together to monitor progress and identify the next steps.